broadinstitute/adapt/README.md

 If you include the `--sort` argument to [`design.py`](./bin/design.py), it will sort the rows in the output so that the "best" choices of windows are on top.
 It sorts by `count` (ascending) followed by `score` (descending), so that windows with the fewest guides and highest score are on top.

+### Complete targets

 When SEARCH-TYPE is `complete-targets`, each row is a possible target (primer pair and crRNA combination) and there are additional columns giving information about primer pairs.
 There is also a `cost` column, giving the cost of each target according to `--cost-fn-weights`.
 The rows in the output are sorted by the cost (ascending, so that better targets are on top).

 When INPUT-TYPE is `auto-from-file` or `auto-from-args`, there is a separate TSV file for each cluster of input sequences.

-For all cases, see `design.py [SEARCH-TYPE] [INPUT-TYPE] --help` for details on the output format and how to specify paths to the output TSV files.
+### Complementarity

-Note that output sequences are directly from the input sequences; guide sequences should be reverse complements of the output!
+Note that output sequences are in the same sense as the input sequences.
+Synthesized guide sequences should be reverse complements of the output!

 # Examples